bi0nd0/fhir-sandbox/README.md

 - `GET /oauth2/authorize`
 - `POST /oauth2/token`

 The sandbox auto-registers any `client_id` it sees, captures `redirect_uri` values on the fly, and accepts any client secret (it simply stores the value presented during the token request).
-Authorization interactions are auto-approved with a synthetic `sandbox-user` account, so the redirect includes an authorization code immediately.
+Authorization requests now pause on a Tailwind-styled login and consent screen; use one of the seeded credentials in `data/auth/credentials.json` to continue the SMART flow.
+Visit `GET /oauth2/session` (served by the Node API) to trigger the same Tailwind experience for logging out, or call `POST /oauth2/logout` directly to clear the session before authenticating as another user.
 The `/r4/metadata` response surfaces these endpoint URLs via the standard SMART extension.

 `*` _Note:_ `oidc-provider` warns about development-only keys and the current Node runtime (the sandbox runs on Node 21) when executing locally; these warnings are expected for this mock environment.